-- Just as for the security objectives rationale of Section 6.3, the main line of this rationale is that the inclusion of all the security requirements of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security objectives identified in Section 6 are suitably addressed by the security requirements stated in this chapter, and that the latter together form an internally consistent whole. - As origins of security objectives have been carefully kept in their labelling and origins of security requirements have been carefully identified in Table 5 and Table 8, it can be verified that the justifications provided by the BSI-PP-0035 protection profile and AUG can just be carried forward to the unions. - From Table 3, it is straightforward to identify two additional security objectives for the TOE (AUG1.O.Add-Functions and AUG4.O.Mem Access), and two clarifications on two security objectives for the environment (BSI.OE.Plat-Appl and BSI.OE.Resp-Appl), all tracing back to AUG.
-This rationale must show that security requirements suitably address these too. - Furthermore, a more careful observation of the requirements listed in Table 5 and Table 8 shows that: - there are additional security requirements introduced by this Security Target (FCS_CKM.1 and various assurance requirements of EAL5), - there are security requirements introduced from AUG (FCS_COP.1, FDP_ACC.2, FDP_ACF.1, FMT_MSA.3 and FMT_MSA.1). - 146 Though it remains to show that: - security objectives from AUG are addressed by security requirements stated in this chapter, - additional security requirements from this Security Target and from AUG are mutually supportive to the security requirements from the BSI-PP-0035 protection profile, and they do not introduce internal contradictions, - all dependencies are still satisfied. - The justification that the additional security objectives are suitably addressed, that the additional security requirements are mutually supportive and that, together with those already in BSI-PP-0035, they form an internally consistent whole, is provided in the next subsections.
+- Just as for the security objectives rationale of Section 6.3, the main line of this rationale is that the inclusion of all the security requirements of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security objectives identified in Section 6 are suitably addressed by the security requirements stated in this chapter, and that the latter together form an internally consistent whole. - As origins of security objectives have been carefully kept in their labelling, and origins of security requirements have been carefully identified in Table 6 and Table 9, it can be verified that the justifications provided by the BSI-PP-0035 protection profile and AUG can just be carried forward to their union. - 159 From Table 4, it is straightforward to identify two additional security objectives for the TOE (AUG1.O.Add-Functions and AUG4.O.Mem Access), all tracing back to AUG.
+This rationale must show that security requirements suitably address these too. - Furthermore, a more careful observation of the requirements listed in Table 6 and Table 9 shows that: - there are additional security requirements introduced by this Security Target (FCS_CKM.1 and various assurance requirements of EAL6), - there are security requirements introduced from AUG (FCS_COP.1, FDP_ACC.2, FDP_ACF.1, FMT_MSA.3 and FMT_MSA.1). - 161 Though it remains to show that: - security objectives from AUG are addressed by security requirements stated in this chapter, - additional security requirements from this Security Target and from AUG are mutually supportive to the security requirements from the BSI-PP-0035 protection profile, and they do not introduce internal contradictions. - all dependencies are still satisfied. - The justification that the additional security objectives are suitably addressed, that the additional security requirements are mutually supportive and that, together with those already in BSI-PP-0035, they form an internally consistent whole, is provided in the next subsections.